westonganger/protected_attributes_continued/README.md

 ## Contributing

+For quicker feedback during gem development or debugging feel free to use the provided `rake console` task.
+It is defined within the `Rakefile`.

-We use the `appraisal` gem for testing multiple versions of `Rails`.
+We test multiple versions of `Rails` using the `appraisal` gem.
 Please use the following steps to test using `appraisal`.

 1. `bundle exec appraisal install`
 2. `bundle exec appraisal rake test`